Have you ever caught yourself wondering if the people you call friends are really your friends? Do you know who your real friends are?

 The person complaining about having fake friends perceives that the principle of mutual benefit is being violated.
 There are two possibilities underlying such complaint:

 The first possibility is that the fake friend isn’t satisfying the person’s psychological needs.
 So the latter is inclined to think that the friendship is fake.
 It’s not absolutely horrible when people contact you only when they need something because the mutual satisfaction of various needs, not just psychological needs, is what friendships are based on.

 Say you feel bad that a friend calls you only when they need something.
 Next time you need something, you’re going to call them and they’ll think you only call them when you need something.
 See where I’m going with this?

 Often, the people who make this complaint are usually the ones who’re not getting as much as they are giving.
 But this is not an excuse to call the friendship fake.
-They ignore that sometimes wanting help can be a good way to communicate again when the communication has been infrequent of late.
+They forget that sometimes wanting help can be a good way to communicate again when the communication has been infrequent of late.

 This again shows how we value psychological needs more.
-We want them to know that we care about them and are not just interested in helping them out.
-If the fake friend were blunt and said, “I’d rather you only help me.
+We want them to know we care about them and are not just interested in helping them out.
+If the fake friend were blunt and said: “I’d rather you only help me.
 Don’t try to satisfy my psychological needs”, you’d be offended and perhaps ditch the friend right away.

 If you’re in a friendship where you think you’re being exploited, the best strategy is to ask your seemingly exploitative friend to help you as much as you’re helping them.
 Real friends will not make excuses and won’t have any problems in helping you, even if you ask for it over and over.